nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 * _Contours of Christian Theology (9 vols.)_
 * _The New Bible Dictionary, 3rd ed._

-## A Word to Seminary Students: Get Logos
+## A Word to Seminary Students: Get Logos Now

 Seminary students are not flush with cash.
 Many work multiple jobs and take out loans to get through seminary.
 Access to a resource like Logos is a privilege.